Here ends Part One .

 Almost.

-Once I'd realized that I had feelings for him I began recording and analyzing, to understand, and then I began writing the transcripts because it ended so badly.
+Once I'd realized that I had feelings for him I began recording and analysing, to understand, and then much later I began writing the transcripts.

 This was therapy for my therapy.